brianpatrick/cosmic-view-life/README.md

 Transforms CSV files with points and taxonomy data to point (or star) assets and labels in OpenSpace.

-The program:
+Options/usage is as follows:

-    usage: csv_to_openspace.py [-h] -i INPUT_DATASET_CSV_FILE -c CACHE_DIR -a ASSET_DIR [-v]
+    usage: csv_to_openspace.py [-h] -i INPUT_DATASET_JSON_FILE -a ASSET_DIR [-o OUTPUT_DIR] [-t TEXTURE_DIR] [-v]

     Process input CSV files for OpenSpace.

     options:
-    -h, --help            show this help message and exit -i INPUT_DATASET_CSV_FILE, --input_dataset_csv_file INPUT_DATASET_CSV_FILE
+      -h, --help            show this help message and exit -i INPUT_DATASET_JSON_FILE, --input_dataset_json_file INPUT_DATASET_JSON_FILE
-                            Input dataset CSV file.
+                            Input dataset JSON file.
-    -c CACHE_DIR, --cache_dir CACHE_DIR
-                            OpenSpace cache directory.
       -a ASSET_DIR, --asset_dir ASSET_DIR
-                            Output directory for assets.
+                            OpenSpace directory for assets.
-    -o OUTPUT_DIR, --output_dir OUTPUT_DUR
+      -o OUTPUT_DIR, --output_dir OUTPUT_DIR
                             Directory for local copy of output files.
       -t TEXTURE_DIR, --texture_dir TEXTURE_DIR
                             Directory holding texture files for points.
       -v, --verbose         Verbose output.

-TODO: NEED TO REWRITE THIS BASED ON NEW JSON INPUT FILE FORMAT

-Notes:
-   - Processing order of input data is important.
-Points define transforms that are used by other assets and need to be done first.

-The input CSV file tells the program what to do.
-In each dir (mammals_families_species and mammals_families_orders_species), take a look at the [...]_dataset.csv file.
-Each line tells the program which data csv file to load and what to do with it, either turn it into stars or labels.
-If stars, there are a bunch of parameters to tweak star appearance, and also an option to set an asset name for fading.
-(This is a little complicated, just ask me.)

-NOT ANYMORE - NEED TO REWRITE THIS because I made a separate script to clean out the cache

-XXX The cache dir is cleaned out automatically, you need to provide its location on your setup.

-The asset dir is where you want the assets placed when run.

-** NEED TO CHANGE THIS TO USE MAKEFILES **

-Example run:

-Note that the paths below need to be modified for your particular setup.

-First `cd` into the data dir, for the example below this would be `catalogs_raw/Nov_26_relaxed_dataset_english_names`.
-Then run:

-`../../csv_to_openspace.py -i Nov_26_mammals_dataset.csv -c /mnt/e/git/OpenSpace/cache -a /mnt/e/OpenSpace/user/data/assets/Nov_26_mammals_dataset -o ./outfiles -t ../../textures`

-Then make sure your profile is set up to load the new assets.
+### Input JSON file

+`csv_to_openspace.py` is directed what to do using a JSON file that details each input file and what to do with it.
+The simplest JSON file looks something like this:

+    {
+        "Description": "Recentered data for Jan 30 2025", "gui_top_level": "CVoL Jan 30 2025",

+        "datasets": [
+            {
+                "csv_file": "eukaryotes_classes.csv",
+                "type": "points",
+                "data_scale_factor": 100000,
+                "default_texture": "point3a.png",
+                "point_scale_factor": 29.9,
+                "point_scale_exponent": 4.6,
+                "max_size": 0.1,
+                "color_by_columns": ["phylum", "class"],
+                "colormap": "colormaps.Misc.Flag",
+                "interaction_sphere": 1,
+                "gui_info": {
+                    "path": "Eukaryotes/Points",
+                    "name": "Classes",
+                    "hidden": false
+                }
+            },
+        ]
+    }

+`type` can be one of the following:
+  - `points` for individual data points
+  - `labels` for point labels.
+Labels do not need to be associated with a point.
+  - `group_labels` for labeling a group of points semi-automatically.
+  - `models` for placing 3D models at point locations.
+  - `pdb` for placing 3D protein models from the Protein Data Bank at point locations.

+Many of the parameters specified have direct analogs to OpenSpace parameters for different renderables, such as `RenderablePointCloud`, `RenderableConstellationLines`, and `RenderableModel`.

+## `clean_openspace_cache.py`

 ## `make_tree_with_models.py`